cloudify-cosmo/docs.getcloudify.org/content/working_with/console/templates-mgmt.md

 In Cloudify’s premium edition, The UI framework allows sys-admins to define what sets of pages the users see when they log into the system, and which widgets these pages contain.
 Those pre-defined sets of pages are called UI Templates.

 {{% note %}}
-An UI template applies for specific user-roles, in specific tenants.
+A UI template applies for specific user-roles, in specific tenants.
 {{% /note %}}